Buying the best hardware wallet is probably more important than investing in Bitcoin or any other crypto for most people.

-It should be the number one step in your crypto journey and is likely to save you headache and heartache!
+It should be the number one step in your crypto journey and is likely to save you headaches and heartache!

 “Why should I buy the best hardware wallet to store bitcoin or other crypto?”, you ask.